-Most transfers of real property in Delaware are subject to realty transfer tax.
-Transfer tax is payable at the time the transfer document (usually a deed) is recorded in the appropriate recording office.
-The State and many of the other political subdivisions imposing a realty transfer tax have their own reporting forms that are filed with the transfer document at the time of recording and payment of the transfer tax.
-In most jurisdictions within Delaware, the transfer-tax liability is divided equally between the purchaser and the seller in the absence of any agreement by the parties to the contrary.
+Most transfers of real property in Delaware are subject to the state realty transfer tax codified in Title 30 of the Delaware Code.
+This tax is 4% of the total value of the property conveyed, with 2.5% being paid to the State of Delaware and 1.5% being paid to the county or local municipality.
+This tax is payable at the time the transfer document (usually a deed) is recorded in the appropriate recording office and is often divided equally between the purchaser and the seller in the absence of any specific agreement between the parties.
 (See Chapter Four, "Taxation - Sales and Use Taxes - Realty Transfer Tax.")